BlueSoheil99/RuralATGapFinder/README.md

 -

 ## some notes:
-- instruction on how to organize input files so that people don't have to have a lot of inputs
+- suggestion: when developing the code and for debugging purposes, use `test.py` which runs `RuralATGapFinder.py`.
+When you want to check the tool on ArcGIS, make a copy of `RuralATGapFinder.py` and name it `RuralATGapFinder.pyt`.
+When you have the `pyt` file, make sure the `pyt` file runs `_extract_params_from_arcGIS` function in the beginning of `execute` function.
+- `ERROR 000464: Cannot get exclusive schema lock.`
 - try to have everything all gpd so that you can open source your code
 - read ToDo comments
-- right outside criteria is really good?
+- Is right outside criteria really good?
 - bad geometries in parcel gdf - use repair geometries tool or make_valid or ogr2ogr? be mindful of crs conversions in the notebook file

-some CBGs after filtering steps only have water. somehow we should remove them
+- some CBGs after filtering steps only have water. somehow we should remove them

-in filter_CBGs_by_area_and_columns function, the line `
+- in filter_CBGs_by_area_and_columns function, the line `
     study_CBGs = gpd.clip(study_CBGs, studyarea_gdf)` results in a removing more water area.
 If we remove this line, results will be identical with the R file